Birdchain/whitepaper-business/README.md

 To provide the best consistency of the data and fastest response, we propose to use relational PostgreSQL database for the cold storage.
 Beside it’s a battle tested database with marvelous amount of great features and extensions, there is a great support of it in Elixir community and it has libraries which are great in usage.

-Database should be splitted into schemas according to microservices to provide multi-tenancy and future distribution and sharding - key features of the scale process.
+Database should be splitted into schemes according to microservices to provide multi-tenancy and future distribution and sharding - key features of the scale process.

 ### Hot Storage